 Pricing: Distributor $23.50 / Retail $30.92 / PV 23.50

 St. Maries Lavender Essential Oil is highly regarded for skin and beauty.
-It may be used to soothe and cleanse minor cuts, bruises, and skin irritations.
+It may be used to soothe and cleanse minor skin irritations.
 Lavender is great for winding down before bedtime, yet it has balancing properties that boost stamina and energy.
 This lavender is grown on the Young Living Lavender Farm in St. Maries, Idaho, where the plants are carefully nurtured and cultivated.